Updated: Sep 1, 2020

 Our government allows a certain amount of pus from the cow into our milk supply.
 The pus comes directly from the cow's milk due to infections that are in the cows from over-milking and the antibiotic resistant germs in the cow.
 While I have an allergy to dairy, if I didn't, just knowing this would make me seek alternatives.
 In any recipe, you can use soy milk, oat milk or nut-milk as a one to one replacement to cows milk.
 Try it.
 I bet you won't even know the difference.

 Cooking is one of the best ways to maintain a healthy lifestyle.
-When you cook, you can control the ingredients that are used and add healthy herbs and spices to your liking.
-Plus, when cooking with whole foods you are avoiding processed foods that can be very high in fat and sodium content.
+When you cook, you control the ingredients that are used and add healthy herbs and spices.
+Plus, when cooking with whole foods you are avoiding processed foods that are very high in fat and sodium content.

-I hope this post inspires you to live a healthier lifestyle.
+I hope this post inspires you to create health habits and focus on eating to be healthy.
 Just remember, start slowly to incorporate new steps into your routine.
-You've lived your life in a very different way for a very long time.
+You've lived your current routine for a very long time.
 It will take time for you to change and that is OK!
 When you start slowly, you'll be amazed how quickly the above steps will become your lifestyle.